 1. Use pipe insulation as draft blockers

 Don’t let frosty air get inside your house by using pipe insulation to fill in the gaps.
+It’s so easy I keep on wondering why I didn’t think about it first.
 Instructions here.

 2. Dead battery hand warmer